#1 sustainable destination for the 7th time

 Are you looking to experience nature and fun everyday adventures – together with your children?
 See more of Gothenburg’s beautiful surroundings?
 The journalist Karin Fingal and the adventure photographer Fredrik Schenholm have published the book “The Wild Gothenburg – the family’s guide to the best adventures”.
 These are their five best adventures in and around Gothenburg.

 Gothenburg is a pocket-sized metropolis – you’ll find almost everything within walking distance.
-If you want to get around the city with public transport you can still do it with a good conscience, it is run almost entirely on renewable energy.
+If you want to get around the city with public transport you can still do it with a good conscience, approximately 95 percent is run on renewable energy.

 Travel and climate